alexsieusahai/bitGun/README.md

 - build a navigator for all problems
 - let the user sort the problems by difficulty
 - let the user sort the problems by tags
+- find a better solution for finding if the editor thread is closed

 ##what's done so far
 - have a solution for building a directory for contests specified